IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/linktypes.md

 : 199

 Description
-: Reserved for IPMB packet for IPMI, with a 2-octet header {: spacing="compact"}
+:  IPMB packet for IPMI, with a 2-octet header
+{: spacing="compact"}